ForeignGods/Sorting-Algorithms-Blender/README.md

 <ul>
 <li>Big O Notation, O:</li>

 It measures the upper limit of an algorithm's running time or the worst-case time complexity.
-It is known by O(n)O(n)O(n) for input size 'n'.
+It is known by O(n) for input size 'n'.

 <li>Omega Notation, Ω:</li>